 - LU1.1 Neighborhood character.
 Maintain the distinguishing characteristics of Hollywood's residential neighborhoods with respect to lot size, topography, housing scale and landscaping, to protect the character of existing stable neighborhoods from new, out-of-scale development.
 (P1, P5, P7) - LU1.2 Adequate housing and services.
 Provide housing that accomodates households of all sizes, as well as integrates safe and convenient access to schools, parks, and other amenities and services. - LU1.3 Neighborhood transitions.
-Assure smooth transitions in scale, form, and character, by regulating the setback, stepbacks, rear elevations, and backyard landscaping of new development where neighborhoods of differing housing type and density abut one another. - \LU1.4 Hillside development.
+Assure smooth transitions in scale, form, and character, by regulating the setback, stepbacks, rear elevations, and backyard landscaping of new development where neighborhoods of differing housing type and density abut one another. - LU1.4 Hillside development.
 Limit density in hillside areas.
-Notwithstanding any land use designation maps to the contrary, all projects with average natural slopes in excess of 15 percent, including both Tract Maps and Parcel Maps, shall be limited to the minimum density housing category for the purposes of enforcing the slope density formula of LAMC Section 17.05C and 17.50E. - Slope density.
-Condition the approval of lot line adjustments, where LU1.5 either lot is subject to the Slope Density Ordinance prior to the lot adjustment, to document existing average natural slopes for the entire parcel and maintaining overall density restrictions pursuant to the intent of the slope density formula of Section 17.05.
+Notwithstanding any land use designation maps to the contrary, all projects with average natural slopes in excess of 15 percent, including both Tract Maps and Parcel Maps, shall be limited to the minimum density housing category for the purposes of enforcing the slope density formula of LAMC Section 17.05C and 17.50E. - LU1.5 Slope density.
+Projects in the hillsides that request lot line adjustments, where either lot is subject to the Slope Density Ordinance prior to the lot adjustment, should include conditions of approval to document existing average natural slopes for the entire parcel and maintaining overall density restrictions pursuant to the intent of the slope density formula of Section 17.05.